 Auto Dealers Predict Sales Will Bounce Back In 2010

-Paul Taylor is the chief economist for the National Automobile Dealers Association.
-He says the main reason more people will make whats typically their second biggest purchase is growing confidence that their biggest purchase, their home, wont depreciate much further.
+TED ROBBINS: Paul Taylor is the chief economist for the National Automobile Dealers Association.
+He says the main reason more people will make what's typically their second biggest purchase is growing confidence that their biggest purchase, their home, won't depreciate much further.

-Mr. PAUL TAYLOR (The National Automobile Dealers Association): The other thing is, they've run the mileages up on many of these vehicles that theyve tended to drive during the recession, and it's simply time to trade.
-Many of them will feel they cant drive the vehicle yet another year.
+WERTHEIMER: The other thing is, they've run the mileages up on many of these vehicles that they've tended to drive during the recession, and it's simply time to trade.
+Many of them will feel they can't drive the vehicle yet another year.